lucidfrontier45/vscode-pythonCpp/readme.md

 * Make sure the shared object files (.so/.dll) you are loading your functions from have been compiled with `debug info`.
 * Between consecutive `breakpoints` where one is located in python and the other in the C++ code, only the 'continue' button will work correctly.
 * Additionally, the `restart button` isn't supported due to the Python debugger changing its processId after a restart.
+* If you want to use it with `vadimcn.vscode-lldb`, create an attach profile and leave `pid` property empty.